lenardcarroll/LinearXYZFrameInterpolation.py/README.md

 ( r<sub>(n+1)</sub> - r<sub>n</sub>)/(#InterpolatedFrames - 1)

 The above value is then multiplied with i in range(1,terpolatedFrames) after which it is added to frame n.

+An example video to show the interpolation will follow at a later stage.